zx80/flask-simple-auth/docs/RECIPES.md

 - you do not need to have a `get_user_pass` hook if this is the sole password scheme used by your application.

-Alternatively, this could be implemented in one route which checks the credentials and provides a token which will be used afterwards:
+Alternatively, this could be implemented at the application level with one route which checks the credentials and provides a token which will be used
+afterwards:

 - create the token route: